AjeetSingh02/Courses/deep_learning/Convolutional Neural Networks/Week1LectureScribbling.md

     - Same Convolution
       - Padding is done so that image size before and after padding is same
  - By convention **f** (filter shape.
 3cross3 filter mean f=3) is always odd.

+# Video: Strided Convolution
+  - By Convention if a convolution will be done only when filter is fully over the image+padding.
+If any row/column of filter is beyond the image then dont convolve